-In addition to degree entry requirements, all applicants must also establish they meet the Graduate English Language requirements of The University of Melbourne.
+In addition to degree entry requirements, all applicants must also establish they meet the Graduate English Language requirements of the University of Melbourne.

 Other important things to keep in mind:

-- If you are eligible to apply for a Graduate Access place, you need to complete the Graduate Access Melbourne section during your online degree application and upload supporting documents
+- If you are eligible to apply for a Graduate Access Melbourne place, you need to complete the Graduate Access Melbourne section during your online degree application and upload supporting documents

-- If you are studying outside The University of Melbourne in the current semester, you are required to provide an official record / transcript of your current degree results to date, as an uploaded electronic file during your online application
+- If you are studying outside the University of Melbourne in the current semester, you are required to provide an official record / transcript of your current degree results to date, as an uploaded electronic file during your online application

-- If you hold an Honours degree relevant to your Masters application that is not listed on your transcript, please provide a synopsis for review
+- If you hold an honours degree relevant to your masters application that is not listed on your transcript, please provide a synopsis for review

 - A current CV must be provided if your qualifications are more than 10 years old